RestoreMonarchyPlugins/Pickpocket/README.md

 ## Pickpocket - RocketMod 4 Plugin
 * Let your players steal items from others instead of killing
+* Pickpocket must hover the cursor on the victim to rob him as long as it's configured
 * Manage who can rob and who cannot be robbed with permissions

 You can buy custom extension features to this plugin just message us on [VK](https://vk.com/pluginsrestoremonarchy) or [Discord](https://discord.gg/yBztk3w)